votinginfoproject/vip-specification/docs/xml/xml_data_best_practices.rst

 --------------
 All XML files should be encoded UFT-8 and line breaks should be LF (``\n``) as opposed to CR LF (``\r\n``).

-For consistency across files and to aid human readability all lines should be indented two spaces and tabs should not be used.
+For consistency across files and to aid human readability all indentation of elements should be an indent of two spaces and tabs should not be used.
+Each child node of an element should also be indented an additional two spaces.

 General Data Structure
 ----------------------